USA Network: "Characters Welcome", the "blue sky" era (2005–2016)

 In 2005, USA Network introduced a new logo and associated marketing campaign, "Characters Welcome".
 The slogan was designed to help emphasize the wide range of programming the network offered, and to help USA Network establish itself more prominently as a brand.
 The launch of the campaign featured promos themed around the daily lives of characters from the network's programs.
 To contrast itself from the "grittier" offerings of other mainstream cable networks, USA Network's original programming during this era was marked by a focus on comedic and "optimistic" action and drama series, referred to as a "blue sky" approach.
-Notable examples of this programming strategy included Psych (2006) (which ran for eight seasons, becoming the network's longest-running series), Burn Notice (2007), and Royal Pains (2009).
-In October 2005, Raw returned to USA after Viacom did not renew its broadcasting agreement with the WWE.
+Notable examples of this programming strategy included Psych (2006), Burn Notice (2007), and Royal Pains (2009).
+In October 2005, Raw returned to USA Network after Viacom did not renew its broadcasting agreement with the WWE.

-On May 13, 2007 (in advance of NBC's 2007–08 fall upfronts presentation), NBC Universal announced that new episodes of Law & Order: Criminal Intent would be moved to USA beginning with the drama's seventh season in the fall of 2007; episodes would then be re-aired later in the season on NBC, most likely to shore up any programming holes created by the cancellation of a failed new series.
+On May 13, 2007 (in advance of NBC's 2007–08 fall upfronts presentation), NBC Universal announced that new episodes of Law & Order: Criminal Intent would be moved to USA Network beginning with the drama's seventh season in the fall of 2007; episodes would then be re-aired later in the season on NBC, most likely to shore up any programming holes created by the cancellation of a failed new series.
 Although this is not the first time a broadcast series has moved to cable (USA had acquired first-run rights to the revival of Alfred Hitchcock Presents from NBC in 1987, while The Paper Chase had moved beforehand from CBS to Showtime in 1983), it marked the first time that a series which moved its first-run episodes from broadcast to cable television would continue to air episodes on a broadcast network while it was still a first-run program.
 On December 7, 2007, it was announced that USA Network would continue broadcasting first-run episodes of Raw through at least 2010.